I receive emails regularly from around the world from folks wishing to

 The IMSAI Series Two Project

-- This was a grand effort that almost made it out of the prototype stage and
+years ago, the project almost made it out of the prototype stage and

 into a marketable product, though with a very narrow and mostly sentimental

-potential.
+potential as envisioned at the time.
 In 2002 Howard Harte brought in some exciting concepts that

 I was able to embody into the classic IMSAI form factor, and we attracted